ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

-Note that when calling steps that require ``fx_variables`` inside diagnostic scripts, the variables are expected to contain the required ``cell_measures`` or ``ancillary_variables``.
+Note that when calling steps that require ``fx_variables`` inside diagnostic scripts, the variables are expected to contain the required ``cell_measures`` or ``Fx variables as cell measures or ancillary variables``.
 If missing, they can be added using the following functions:

 .. code-block::